laurence-71/php-symfony-app/ReadMe.md

 *Just slide your project folder in an open window of your IDE*

-* Run tour terminal and check the project is install properly by clicking the URL
+* Run your terminal and check the project is install properly by clicking the URL
 ```bash
 symfony serve
 ```